JJ/hoborg/text/text.md

-established a rearguard supply base in Guantánamo, One Ton of Ammo we called, some smartass came with that because that was what they kept telling us, we would be receiving one ton of this, one ton of that, but the only thing we got was malaria and scurvy.
+established a rearguard supply base in Guantánamo, One Ton of Ammo we called, some smartass came with that because that was what they kept telling us, we would be receiving one ton of this, one ton of that, but the only thing we got a ton of was malaria and scurvy.

 Yes, scurvy.
-The supply base didn't even have fresh supplies for itself and whatever fresh we had was reserved for our sick brothers, but at the end everybody was sick; we couldn't even move out of the base because as soon as we did we heard the crack of the sharpshooters.
+The supply base didn't even have fresh supplies for itself and whatever fresh we had was reserved for our sick brothers and our cracker officials, but at the end everybody was sick; we couldn't even move out of the base because as soon as we did we heard the crack of the sharpshooters.
+Cracking on crackers.
+Hey, that's rich.
 Many people did anyways, it was better to die quickly than to do it slowly, painfully and stinking to high heaven.

 I lost most of my teeth there due to scurvy.
 But I lost whatever I had